Apple Tree - George Carpenter

 Vigour : Strong

-George Carpenter was the head gardener at West Hall Gardens, West Byfleet, Surrey.
-He crossed a Blenheim Orange with a King of the Pippins to produce not a King Orange (!) but a George Carpenter apple treee.
+George Carpenter was the head gardener at West Hall Gardens, West Byfleet, Surrey - now a care home.
+I wonder if they know about their apple?
+George crossed a Blenheim Orange with a King of the Pippins to produce not a King Orange but his own apple tree.
 The apples are delicious, with a rich aromatic flavour, close to Ribston Pippin.

 Supplier : R.V.
 Roger Ltd.